P.O. Box 192 - Concord, NH - 03302-0192

 OFFICERS & BOARD: Officers and board members' positions are filled in June in order to gear up for September.
 Let the President of CQG know if you would like to be on the guild board.

 NEWSLETTER: The guild newsletter, Needle Notes, is the guild's primary communication tool.
 Rely on it to inform you about meeting topics and special events.
+The secretary emails Needle Notes 7 to 10 days prior to the monthly meeting.
 Receiving it by email is encouraged as it is more colorful and delivered more quickly!